MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## What causes an error with HTTP status code 429 "Too Many Requests"?

 An error response with HTTP status code 429 indicates that too many requests have been issued in a given amount of time.
 The body of the response should include an explanation of the problem and may also specify the minimum required interval between requests.
-One possible source for this error is the [ngrok](https://ngrok.com/) tool.
-If you're on a free plan and running into ngrok's limits, go to the pricing and limits page on their website for more [options](https://ngrok.com/product#pricing).

 ## Why aren't my bot messages getting received by the user?